irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_05-Identify_Malign_Information/Audio_Visual-Identify_Misinformation/md_slides-Identify_Malign_Information.md

 ---
 # Slide 4: Covering the Frameworks being used and why
+## Terms
+- Misinformation: is false or inaccurate information.
+Examples include rumors, insults and pranks.
+- Disinformation: is deliberate and includes malicious content such as hoaxes, spear phishing and propaganda.
 ## Deception Detection Frameworks
 - **MOM Framework**: Motive, Opportunity, and Means
 - **POP Framework**: Past Opposition Practices